 TEAMM-Pharmacist (Timely Enhanced Access to Medication Management)

-The TEAMM-Pharmacist (Timely Enhanced Access to Medication Management) program aims to improve quality of care and medication safety for older home nursing clients referred for medication management, by providing timely access to a clinical pharmacist who will visit them in their home.
+The TEAMM-Pharmacist (Timely Enhanced Access to Medication Management) program aimed to improve quality of care and medication safety for older home nursing clients referred for medication management, by providing timely access to a clinical pharmacist who will visit them in their home.